RediPanda/discord-bot-projects/README.md

 # Redi's Discord Bot Repository

+**NOTE: THIS IS OUT OF DATE.
+I WILL NOT BE SUPPORTING ANY OF THESE PROJECTS.**

 Hello!
 Welcome to my DBM Repository,

 I assume you're here for that raw data yas?
 Well of course!